 “When I was young it was a very independent thing, you go home, throw on your CD collection, and that helped identify who you were: I am this type of music,” Newett, the engineer, told me.
 “But now you may realize, you thought you were alone in the universe until you realize there’s a guy just like you, musically at least.”

-The moment that Ogle realized that Discover Weekly was going to work was during a very early internal beta, when his team was testing on the recommendation engine with themselves as guinea pigs.“Whatever just served this song needs to be out in the world.”
+The moment that Ogle realized that Discover Weekly was going to work was during a very early internal beta, when his team was testing on the recommendation engine with themselves as guinea pigs.

 “It was the first or second playlist Ed made for me, and the first track was by Jan Hammer, he’s famous for writing the Miami Vice theme,” he says.
 The song was “Don’t You Know,” from an album first released in 1977.